httpie/cli/README.rst

     Done.
 251.30 kB in 2.73862s (91.76 kB/s)

-Downloaded file name
+Downloaded filename
 --------------------

-There are three mutually exclusive ways through which HTTPie determines the output file name (with decreasing priority):
+There are three mutually exclusive ways through which HTTPie determines the output filename (with decreasing priority):

-1. You can explicitly provide the exact output file name via ``--output, -o``.
+1. You can explicitly provide it via ``--output, -o``.
    The file gets overwritten if it already exists
    (or appended to with ``--continue, -c``).
-2. The server may specify the file name in the optional ``Content-Disposition`` response header.
+2. The server may specify the filename in the optional ``Content-Disposition`` response header.
 Any leading dots are stripped from a server-provided filename.
 3. The last resort HTTPie uses is to generate the filename from a combination of the request URL and the response ``Content-Type``.